Towards an ab initio theory for the temperature dependence of electric-field gradient in solids: application to hexagonal lattices of Zn and Cd: Application to zinc and cadmium

 \subsection{Cadmium}

 Results for cadmium are given in Figs.\ \ref{fig8} and \ref{fig9}.

-As for the zinc calculation we observe that the mean-square displacements $U_{33}$ are greatly overestimated by the phonopy calculations, which leads to a drastic decrease of $V_{zz}$ with temperature.
-In general, our calculations of the temperature evolution of $V_{zz}$ have turned out to be quite sensitive to values of mean square displacements $U_{11}$ and $U_{33}$.
+As for the zinc calculation we observe that the mean-square displacements $U_{33}$ are overestimated by the DFPT-QE calculations.
+In addition, DFPT-QE values of $U_{33}$ are underestimated in comparison with other models.
+Both effects lead to a fast decrease of $V_{zz}$ with temperature, although in the region of 260-360~K the DFPT-QE harmonic treatment gives the correct slope for the $V_{zz}$ decrease.
+As for zinc our calculations of the temperature evolution of $V_{zz}$ in Cd have turned out to be very sensitive to values of mean square displacements $U_{11}$ and $U_{33}$, especially to ${\cal R} = U_{33}/U_{11}$.
 It is worth noting that with the mean-square values obtained by Torumba et al \cite{Toru} with the Phonon program \cite{phonon}, we have obtained reduced EFGs which compares well with the experimental results of Ref.\ \cite{Chris} at 280 K and 430 K, Fig.\ \ref{fig8}.
 However, our calculations also show that these values of $U_{11}$ and $U_{33}$ somewhat underestimate the reduction of $V_{zz}$ at 430 K and especially at 570 K (not shown in Fig.\ \ref{fig8}).
-We believe that this is related to the softening of the Cd lattice \cite{Ske} and increase of the ratio of ${\cal R} = U_{33}/U_{11}$ with temperature which lays beyond the harmonic approximation.
+We believe that this is related to the softening of the Cd lattice \cite{Ske} and increase of the ratio of ${\cal R}$ with temperature which lays beyond the harmonic approximation.
 In fact, as we know from experimentally deduced values of $U_{11}$ and $U_{33}$ \cite{Nus} both effects are clearly present in the case of Zn lattice, Fig.\ \ref{fig4}.
 Since at the moment there are no experimental data for the mean-square displacements of cadmium, we have performed a number of model calculations, Fig.\ \ref{fig9}.